Amortization Calculator

 Interest is charged on the outstanding balance each period.
 Since the balance is highest at the start of the loan, so is the interest.
 As principal is paid down, the balance falls and interest charges decrease — this is why early payments feel like they make little dent in the balance.

-Disclaimer: CalcHub calculators are for informational purposes only and do not constitute financial or legal advice.
+Disclaimer: CalculatorXP calculators are for informational purposes only and do not constitute financial or legal advice.
 Calculations are estimates and may differ from actual lender statements due to rounding, fees, or specific loan terms.
 Always refer to your official loan agreement.

 // Pay Extra Early